Web-n-Composite/crypto-hacks-list/README.md

-<p>Tayloris a cryptocurrency trading app that has had a successful initial coin offering&nbsp;(ICO)for funding.&nbsp;Unfortunately, the hackers managed to&nbsp;&nbsp;<a href="https://medium.com/smarttaylor/updates-on-the-taylor-hack-incident-8843238d1670"><u>gain access to the company’s device shortly after and gain control of the password file</u></a>&nbsp;&nbsp;.&nbsp;The attackers stole everything&nbsp;Ethereumcollected during the course&nbsp;ICO, in the amount of&nbsp;<em>1.5 million dollars</em>&nbsp;.&nbsp;There were fears that this was another exit scam, but it appears that Taylor&nbsp;&nbsp;<a href="https://medium.com/smarttaylor/development-update-march-2019-31fd5ad8707d"><u>has gradually been able to recover</u></a>&nbsp;&nbsp;.&nbsp;</p>
+Taylor is a cryptocurrency trading app that has had a successful initial coin offering (ICO)for funding.
+Unfortunately, [the hackers managed to](https://medium.com/smarttaylor/updates-on-the-taylor-hack-incident-8843238d1670) gain access to the company’s device shortly after and gain control of the password file.
+The attackers stole everything Ethereum collected during the ICO, in the amount of $1.5 million.
+There were fears that this was another exit scam, but [it appears that Taylor](https://medium.com/smarttaylor/development-update-march-2019-31fd5ad8707d) has gradually been able to recover.